ragklaat/ragklaat/README.md

 My name is Richard and my main experience is enterprise backend engineering.

-Currently interested in learning distributed system design and ML.
+Currently interested in learning distributed system design.

 📫 You can reach me at:
 https://www.linkedin.com/in/richard-ilyes/